MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ```

 ### -DisableCpuThrottleOnIdleScans
 Indicates whether the CPU will be throttled for scheduled scans while the device is idle.
-This parameter is enabled by default, thus ensuring that the CPU will not be throttled for scheduled scans performed when the device is idle, regardless of what **ScanAvgCPULoadFactor** is set to.
-For all other scheduled scans, this flag does not have any impact and normal throttling will occur.
+This parameter is enabled by default, thus ensuring that the CPU won’t be throttled for scheduled scans performed when the device is idle, regardless of what **ScanAvgCPULoadFactor** is set to.
+For all other scheduled scans, this flag doesn’t have any impact and normal throttling will occur.

 ```yaml
 Type: Boolean